giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 This acceptance should be performed once for a subscription that is used to run Giant Swarm workload clusters.

-## Configure Azure subscription configuration for Management and Workload Clusters deployments
+### Configure Azure subscription configuration for Management and Workload Cluster deployments

 Currently implementation of management cluster's bootstrap process with Cluster API for Azure (CAPZ) requires a [Azure Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals?tabs=browser#service-principal-object) which we will further refer to as _Giant Swarm Service Principal_.
 This service principal is required to be configured with all necessary permissions for creation and managing Azure resources.